CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/03-create.md

 > ## Places to Create Git Repositories
 >
-> Along with tracking information about recipes (the project we have already created),
+> Along with tracking information about north-pacific-gyre (the project we have already created),
-> Alfredo would also like to track information about cocktails.
+> Nelle would also like to track her personal journal.
-> Despite Jimmy's concerns, Alfredo creates a `cocktails` project inside his `recipes`
+> Despite Jimmy's concerns, Nelle creates a `journal` project inside her `north-pacific-gyre`
 > project with the following sequence of commands:
 >
 > ~~~
 > $ cd ~/Desktop            # return to Desktop directory
-> $ cd recipes      # go into recipes directory, which is already a Git repository
+> $ cd north-pacific-gyre   # go into north-pacific-gyre directory, which is already a Git repository
-> $ ls -a           # ensure the .git subdirectory is still present in the recipes directory
+> $ ls -a                   # ensure the .git subdirectory is still present in the north-pacific-gyre directory
-> $ mkdir cocktails # make a sub-directory recipes/cocktails
+> $ mkdir journal           # make a sub-directory north-pacific-gyre/journal
-> $ cd cocktails    # go into cocktails subdirectory
+> $ cd journal              # go into journal subdirectory
-> $ git init        # make the cocktails subdirectory a Git repository
+> $ git init                # make the journal subdirectory a Git repository
 > $ ls -a                   # ensure the .git subdirectory is present indicating we have created a new Git repository
 > ~~~
 > {: .language-bash}
 >
-> Is the `git init` command, run inside the `cocktails` subdirectory, required for
+> Is the `git init` command, run inside the `journal` subdirectory, required for
-> tracking files stored in the `cocktails` subdirectory?
+> tracking files stored in the `journal` subdirectory?
 >
 > > ## Solution
 > >
-> > No. Alfredo does not need to make the `cocktails` subdirectory a Git repository
+> > No. Nelle does not need to make the `journal` subdirectory a Git repository
-> > because the `recipes` repository will track all files, sub-directories, and
+> > because the `north-pacific-gyre` repository will track all files, sub-directories, and
-> > subdirectory files under the `recipes` directory.
+> > subdirectory files under the `north-pacific-gyre` directory.
 Thus, in order to track
-> > all information about cocktails, Alfredo only needed to add the `cocktails` subdirectory
+> > all information about journal, Nelle only needed to add the `journal` subdirectory
-> > to the `recipes` directory.
+> > to the `north-pacific-gyre` directory.
 > >
 > > Additionally, Git repositories can interfere with each other if they are "nested":
 > > the outer repository will try to version-control